Your new playground at Ikea

 Project Timeline : 4 Weeks

 The What : The motivation behind each design exploration is meant to push the boundaries of traditional modules within a playground.
 Besides rethinking accessibility to be a much more inclusive use.
-Inclusivity also meant incorporating non-traditional pairings like older siblings with younger or different-abled family members interacting with a module in their own unique way.
-All these unique interactions while maintaining the joy of wonder.
+Inclusivity also meant incorporating non-traditional pairings like older siblings with younger or different-abled family members.
+Thus making each interaction unique depending on the users and environment where the module was placed.
+More than anything we wanted each module to inspire and preserve the sense of wonder for all users.

 The Why : Making something so daring as a pod for a swing, or giant mushroom for a trampoline, this whole idea was intended to delight imagination and invite play.
-As we grow older we forget that spaces use to make us feel so small, no matter the actual size and that invited wonder into our world.
-Making a space where items had themes but not precise uniformity we hope invite playful-safe chaos.
+There is no age limit to imagination and the whimsical worlds we can create, even if our height changes, we can all stay curious at heart.
+Making a space where items had themes but not precise uniformity we hope to invite playful-safe chaos.